 The specifications for the storage facilities depend on the stored material.

-- Chemicals are used as solvents for the process, for washing and for the lab.
-Some of the chemicals could be hazardous and require special handling, storage and management procedures as required by law. - Fuel is used for the boilers and for the cars and delivery trucks.
+Fuel is used for the boilers and for the cars and delivery trucks.
 It is stored in underground or over ground tanks.
-The types of fuel usually used are fuel oil (Mazot), gas oil (solar), natural gas and gasoline.
+The types of fuel usually used are fuel oil (Mazout), gas oil (solar), natural gas and gasoline.